SNS Economic Policy Council 2019

-A number of general principles that can guide labour market policy are identified and discussed in the report.
-One example is that measures towards unemployment should be introduced quickly, since employers may be hesitant to hire people who are long-term unemployed.
+This report identifies and discusses a number of general principles that can guide labour market policy.
+One example is that measures to tackle unemployment should be introduced quickly, since employers may be hesitant to hire people who are long-term unemployed.

-The report contains proposals of specific reform measures directed towards marginal groups: foreign-born, focussing on newly arrived refugees, young people who have not finished upper secondary school, and older people, often low-educated, who have lost their jobs through redundancies due to industry closures or shortage of work.
+The report contains proposals of specific reform measures directed towards marginal groups: foreign-born, focusing on newly arrived refugees; young people who have not finished upper secondary school; and older people, often less educated, who have lost their jobs through redundancies due to industry closures or shortages of work.

 The research team consists of three economists.
 Professor Oskar Nordström Skans, Uppsala University, is chairman.
 The other members of the team are Lena Hensvik, Ph.D. and Researcher, Institute for Evaluation of Labour Market and Education Policy (IFAU), and Stefan Eriksson, Associate Professor, Uppsala University.

 Stefan Sandström, email@example.com, phone +46 8 507 025 64

 Report presentation took place at a conference on January 25, 2017.

 Since 1974, SNS annually appoints a group of academic researchers that, going under the name of the SNS Economic Policy Council, analyses how various key aspects of the economy function over time.
 Based on its conclusions, the Council makes recommendations to politicians and also, occasionally, to other decision-makers.